haus20xx/jira2gh/README.md

 ```

 **How it works:**

-1. Auto-detects Jira URL from acli (if not provided)
+1. Auto-detects Jira URL from acli (if not provided and acli is available)
 2. Searches for branches matching the Jira ID
 3. If multiple matches, prompts you to select one
 4. If no matches, offers to use current branch